WizzyGeek/WizzyGeek/README.md

 <h2> <a href="https://youtu.be/cw9FIeHbdB8">About me</a> </h2>

-- 🔭 I’m currently working on a framework for test vector leakage assesment
+- 🔭 I’m currently working on projecteuler problems
 - 🌱 I’m currently learning haskell
 - 😄 Pronouns: **He, Him**
 - 📫 How to reach me:
       <a href="https://twitter.com/WizzyGeek">~**Twitter**~</a>,
-      <a href="mailto:ojasscoding@gmail.com">**Email**</a>,
+      <a href="mailto:ojasscoding@gmail.com">**Email**</a>, discord @wizzygeek,
       <a href="https://www.reddit.com/user/WizzyGeek">~**Reddit?**~</a>

 - 💬 Ask me about **Maths, Optimisation (problems and code), concurrency, System Design and Graph Theory**
 - ❤ I like: **Python, HTML/CSS/JS, C/C++**
 - 🔒 Most of my work is **private**
-- ~~💩 I like to bingecode so I write a lot of shitty code~~ *I do not bingecode any longer, I simply write code to satisfy my never ending hunger for solving problems.*
+- ~~💩 I like to bingecode so I write a lot of shitty code~~ *I do not bingecode any longer, I simply write code to satisfy my never ending hunger for solving problems.

 <h2 align="center"> Github Stats </h2>
 <div align="center">